SomeCoolApps/JavaProgramming/DataStructuresAndProgrammingProblems/src/deisgnPatterns/creational/singleton/readme.md

   		private static SingleInstanceResource instance = new SingleInstanceResource()
   2. Static initialization: the instance variable is intialize inside a static block
   3. Lazy Initialization: in this we initialze the varibale inside the getInstance method.
-  4. Thread safe Lazy initialization : the block creating the instance is synchronized. [implemented below.]
+  4. Thread safe Lazy initialization : the block creating the instance is synchronized. [implemented here.]
   5. Bill Pugh Singleton Implementation : creating the varible in an inner class.